famoser/docs/docs/develop/books/lateral thinking.md

 - develop new opportunities from already existing resources
 - devise strategies which fit multiple possible futures
 - get employees more interested (hence motivated) into their work

-## Resources

-Serious Creativity: Using the Power of Lateral Thinking to Create New Ideas for a book about this